wandb/terraform-aws-wandb/modules/secure_storage_connector/README.md

 # Weights & Biases Secure Storage Connector Module

-This is a Terraform module for provisioning an s3 bucket to be used with Weights and Biases.
-A KMS key used to encrypt S3 objects will also be created by default.
-To use this bucket with Weights and Biases multi-tenant cloud, pass `arn:aws:iam::725579432336:role/WandbIntegration` for the `aws_principal_arn` variable.
+## About

+Weights & Biases can connect to a S3 bucket created and owned by the customer.
+This is called BYOB (Bring your own bucket).
+More details (here)[https://docs.wandb.ai/guides/hosting/data-security/secure-storage-connector].

+This example does not deploy a Weights & Biases instance.
+It deploys all required resourfces (S3 bucket, KMS and permissions) in the customers account and grants the W&B AWS account access to the bucket and the KMS key.

+---

+## Using Terraform

-## AWS Services Used
+### AWS Services Used

 - AWS Identity & Access Management (IAM)
 - AWS Key Management System (KMS)
 - Amazon S3

-## How to Use This Module
+### How to Use This Module

 - Ensure account meets module pre-requisites from above.
 - Create a Terraform configuration that pulls in this module and specifies